August Busch III: Career

 August Busch III served as President of the Anheuser-Busch Companies, Inc. (ABC) from 1974 until June 2002, and chief executive officer of ABC from 1975 until June 2002.
 He was chairman of the Board of Directors of ABC from 1977 to 2006.

 He was succeeded as the day-to-day operational head of Anheuser-Busch by Patrick Stokes.
 Stokes' tenure marked the first time in the history of the company that a non-Busch family member ran the day-to-day operations.
 Busch also conferred the chairmanship to Stokes effective December 1, 2006.
 He retired from his executive functions at the company on November 30, 2006.

 He has been a director of AT&T Inc. since October 1983.
 He served as a Director of Southwestern Bell Telephone Company from 1980 to 1983.
 The CEO of SBC/AT&T, Ed Whitacre, simultaneously served on the board of A-B. They were joined on both boards by Charlie Knight, the CEO of Emerson Electric.
 Whitacre also served on the board of Emerson.
 Busch voted to approve $115 million of pay for Whitacre in a five-year period.
 Busch is Chairman of the Anheuser-Busch Corporate Governance and Nominating Committee and a member of the Corporate Development Committee and the Executive Committee.

-As of 2007, Busch remains a Director of Emerson Electric Co.
+Busch was a Director of Emerson Electric Co. from December 31, 1984 to February 1, 2016.